‘Sports Illustrated’ Model Robin Holzken Flaunts Insane Body In Skimpy Bikini On Instagram

 Robin Holzken is looking back on her time in Kenya with a series of fascinating photos in her latest Instagram post.

-The Dutch beauty was in the African country shooting for the much-anticipated 2019 Sports Illustrated Swimsuit issue, and on Thursday, she took to her social media page to share a series of snaps from her trip – including one of herself donning a barely-there bikini, which she wore for the gorgeous photo shoot.
+The Dutch beauty was in the African country shooting for the much-anticipated 2019 Sports Illustrated “Swimsuit” issue.
+On Thursday, she took to her social media page to share a series of snaps from her trip, including one of herself donning a barely-there bikini, which she wore for the gorgeous photo shoot.
 The skimpy orange and yellow two-piece, which featured an African-inspired design, barely contained the model’s assets, allowing her to show off her incredible physique, particularly her small waist and toned abs.

-In the racy polaroid photo, Robin looks straight at the camera, while wearing her voluminous brunette locks down and swept to one side.
-She accessorized the beachwear look with golden, statement earrings, as well as a thick golden bracelet that she wore around the upper part of her right arm.
-According to Sports Illustrated themselves, the 21-year-old, who is appearing on the SI Swimsuit issue for the first time, headed to the Hemingways Ol Seki Mara Camp, a luxury enclave in the Naboisho Conservancy, bordering Kenya’s Maasai Mara Reserve, to shoot this year’s spread.
-And not only she had the chance to enjoy the beautiful African landscape, Robin and fellow model, Brazilian beauty Anne de Paula, also got to go on a safari and spot several majestic creatures in their natural habitats.
+In the racy polaroid photo, Robin looks straight at the camera while wearing her voluminous brunette locks down and swept to one side.
+She accessorized the beachwear look with golden, statement earrings, as well as a thick gold bracelet that she wore around the upper part of her right arm.
+According to Sports Illustrated themselves, the 21-year-old, who is appearing in the SI “Swimsuit” issue for the first time, headed to the Hemingways Ol Seki Mara Camp, a luxury enclave in the Naboisho Conservancy, bordering Kenya’s Maasai Mara Reserve, to shoot this year’s spread.
+And not only she had the chance to enjoy the beautiful African landscape.
+Robin and fellow model, Brazilian beauty Anne de Paula, also got to go on a safari and spot several majestic creatures in their natural habitats.

 View this post on Instagram